jacsme/AFLProject/README.md

 This project is developed using Java 8 with Maven, Junit and Mockito.
 The code is organized through a controller, service, constant, enums and util.
 Jacoco is not included at the moment.

 # CONTROLLER
 The controller is the main program.
 As for the purpose of execution it methods were coded in a plain main method.
-Which eventually can be replace as restful api.
+Which eventually can be replace as restful api if necessary.

 # SERVICE
 The service classes are composed of interface class and implemented class.
 These will promote code maintainable and reusable for the future enhancement.
 The implement classes are the actual execution of the project.